Bannu Division

-Districts
+List of the Districts

 Districts are the administrative unit one level below divisions in the administrative hierarchy of Pakistan.
-Bannu Division consists of the following three districts:
+Bannu Division consists of the following three districts: Bannu, Lakki Marwat, and North Waziristan.

+List of the Tehsils

 History

-In 1941, the area which today covers the division (excluding North Waziristan) was known as Bannu District.
-Bannu District was one of five trans-Indus districts in the North-West Frontier Province of British India, and it was split into the tehsils of Bannu and Marwat.
+In 1941, the area which today covers the division (excluding North Waziristan), was known as Bannu District.
+The Bannu District was one of five trans Indus districts in the North West Frontier Province of British India, and it was split into the tehsils of Bannu and Marwat.
 Here is a description of the area given by the Imperial Gazetteer of India.

 North Waziristan, on the other hand, was an agency in the province bordering Bannu District.
 It is also described in the Gazetteer.

-After independence, Bannu District became a part of the then-much-larger Dera Ismail Khan Division.
+After independence, Bannu District became a part of the then much larger Dera Ismail Khan Division.

 The area received full-fledged division status between the Pakistani censuses of 1981 and 1998, and during the same time period, Lakki Marwat Tehsil (having been renamed from Marwat Tehsil) was also upgraded, to district status (becoming Lakki Marwat District).

 In August 2000, Bannu Division was abolished along with every other division in the country, but was reinstated (with all the other divisions of Pakistan) eight years later after the elections of 2008.

 In 2018, the 25th Amendment to the Constitution of Pakistan was passed by the Parliament of Pakistan and the Khyber Pakhtunkhwa Assembly.
 This entirely and fully merged the seven agencies of the Federally Administered Tribal Areas and the six Frontier Regions with the province of Khyber Pakhtunkhwa.
 With this merger, Bannu Division gained the agency of North Waziristan, which became a district, the Frontier Region Bannu (which was fully merged into Bannu District as Wazir Subdivision), and the Frontier Region Lakki Marwat (which was fully merged into Lakki Marwat District as Bettani Subdivision).

 Geography

 Bannu Division has a total area of 9975 km2.
-North Waziristan District is the largest district in the division, with 4707 km2 of area, which means it takes up 47.19% of the area of the entire division!
-Lakki Marwat District is the second-largest district of the division, and it takes up an area of 3296 km2, or 33.04% of the area of the division.
-Bannu District only has an area of 1972 km2, which means it barely takes up a fifth of the division's area.
+North Waziristan District is the largest district in the division, with 4707 km2 of area, which means it takes up 47% of the area of the entire division!
+Lakki Marwat District is the second largest district of the division, and it takes up an area of 3296 km2, or 33 % of the area of the division.
+Bannu District only has an area of 1972 km2, which means it barely takes up a 5th of the division's area.

 The important Kurram River (a major tributary of the Indus River) flows through the division, flowing through North Waziristan District, Bannu District (where it flows near the namesake of the division, Bannu), and Lakki Marwat District (where it flows near the largest city in the division, Lakki Marwat), before it exits the division through the border with Punjab, where it will join the Indus.